Leibniz-HBI/smo-wiki/docs/Statistics.md

 ### Disadvantages

 - Doesn’t have as many libraries dedicated to data science as R
-- Requires testing as error can show up in runtime
-- Visualization results are not as eye-pleasing compare to R
+- Default visualization results are often not as eye-pleasing compared to R

 ### Popular libraries